SergeyOvchinnik/class6/README.md

-# open-class
+# class6
-open-class repository for COMP8860
+class6 repository for COMP8860

 This repository contains the following Java classes: